Revisiting light propagation over (loop) quantum Universe: Introduction

 The concept of modified dispersion relations, which emerge as a consequence of quantum gravity effects, can be traced back to the seminal work of Amelino-Camelia et al. \cite{Amelino-Camelia:1996bln}.
-In their pioneering study, a semi-classical Liouville string was utilized model to explore quantum gravity.
-Subsequent research has expanded in this direction, in particular via exploration of quantum deformations of Poincaré symmetry group through various approaches \cite{Magueijo:2001cr, Kowalski-Glikman:2001vvk, Kowalski-Glikman:2004fsz,Amelino-Camelia:2000cpa,Amelino-Camelia:2000stu,Magueijo:2002am}.
+In their pioneering study, a semi-classical Liouville string was utilized as a model to explore quantum gravity.
+Subsequent research has expanded in this direction, in particular, through exploration of quantum deformations of the Poincaré symmetry group via various approaches \cite{Magueijo:2001cr, Kowalski-Glikman:2001vvk, Kowalski-Glikman:2004fsz,Amelino-Camelia:2000cpa,Amelino-Camelia:2000stu,Magueijo:2002am}.
 The phenomenological aspects of these proposals have been examined in \cite{Amelino-Camelia:1997ieq}.
-Subsequent to the initial research, a succession of studies has been undertaken to establish a theoretical basis for the manifestation of such effects within the realm of quantum gravity theories.
-Notably, Gambini et al. \cite{Gambini:1998it} delved into a theoretical model within which they deduced a modified set of nonlinear Maxwell’s equations, attributing these alterations to the granular nature of spacetime as posited by Loop Quantum Gravity (LQG) within a semi-classical context.
-This model was further refined in \cite{Alfaro:2001rb}, who continued to work within the semi-classical domain to derive modified Maxwell equations tailored for flat spacetimes.
-Progressing along this line, Magueijo et al. \cite{Magueijo:2002xx} introduced a generalization of Nonlinear Special Relativity, dubbed ‘Gravity's Rainbow,’ designed to include the concept of curvature.
+Following the initial research, a succession of studies has been undertaken to establish a theoretical basis for the manifestation of such effects within the realm of quantum gravity theories.
+For example, Gambini et al. \cite{Gambini:1998it} explored a theoretical model within which they deduced a modified set of nonlinear Maxwell’s equations, attributing these alterations to the granular nature of spacetime as posited by Loop Quantum Gravity (LQG) within a semi-classical context.
+This model was further refined in \cite{Alfaro:2001rb}, which continued to work within the semi-classical domain to derive modified Maxwell equations tailored for flat spacetimes.
+Progressing along this line, Magueijo et al. \cite{Magueijo:2002xx} introduced a generalization of Nonlinear Special Relativity, dubbed ``Gravity's Rainbow'', designed to include the concept of curvature.
 This model maintained its status as an effective theory.
-In a more recent advancement, \cite{Assanioussi:2014xmz} embarked from the foundational principles of Loop Quantum Cosmology (LQC) to formulate a mode-dependent dressed spacetime, applicable exclusively to massive fields.
-This was achieved by comparison of Quantum Field Theory (QFT) on classical backgrounds with QFT on quantum FLRW geometries in a non-trivial way.
+In a more recent advancement, \cite{Assanioussi:2014xmz} embarked on the foundational principles of Loop Quantum Cosmology (LQC) to formulate a mode-dependent dressed spacetime, applicable exclusively to massive fields.
+This was achieved by comparing Quantum Field Theory (QFT) on classical backgrounds with QFT on quantum FLRW geometries in a non-trivial way.